 @Newbie is some follower you just followed recently.
 He has about 250 followers himself, and you decided to follow him because he tweeted some funny cat pictures now and then.

-One morning, before you woke up, @Newbie retweeted a status update from another user concerning a really big story in your field of interest.
+One morning, before you woke up, @Newbie retweeted a tweet concerning a really big story in your field of interest.
 He used Twitter's built in RT feature.
 It was a story you would really want to know about.

 Later that day, @Oldbie retweeted about that the same story, also using the built-in retweet.
-As you respect @Oldbie, you would have clicked to read his tweet immediately and read the story.
-Unfortunately, you never even saw @Oldbie's tweet.
+As you respect @Oldbie, you would have clicked to read his tweet immediately had you seen it.
+Unfortunately, you never saw @Oldbie's tweet because Twitter's built in RT logic doesn't show you items that:

-Why didn't you see it?
-Because Twitter's built in RT feature doesn't show you items that have already been retweeted by any of your other followers.
-It simply increases the tally of how many users retweeted that first tweet you received earlier from the relatively unknown @newbie person.
+If you do see a RT of someone you don't follow, you only see in one time.
+Twitter simply increases the tally of how many users retweeted that first tweet that you received earlier from that relatively unknown @newbie person.
 Of course, that tweet came in hours ago, and is now so far down your timeline, you were never likely to see it anyway.

-But wait, there's more bad news: Suppose the Tweet that both @Newbie and @Oldbie are new-retweeting was posted by still another of the people you follow.
-In that case, you won't see either of their retweets because twitter already assumed you saw the original tweet, even if it went by long ago (while you were sleeping, nodding off, having sex, or whatever else it is that you do all day).
+But wait, there's more bad news: Suppose the Tweet that both @Newbie and @Oldbie are new-retweeting was posted by someone else that you follow.
+In that case, you won't see either of their retweets because Twitter logic assumes you saw the original tweet, even if it went by long ago while you were sleeping, nodding off, having sex.
+This is a massive fail when big stories are involved.
+Unless you saw the original when it appeared in your timeline, you will NEVER know about it no matter how many thousands of people RT it.
+And this is absolutely horrible.
+It squashes one of Twitter's greatest values: allowing people you trust to filter what you see.

-So, do you see the problem?
-Twitter decided that you only wanted to see a single instance of a tweet, no matter who sent it, or when, and without any regard for how long you have known a user, nor whether you even recognize, respect, or trust that user.
-Thus, because you like some of @newbie's cat pictures, or didn't notice the first time the original tweet showed up in your timeline, you just completely missed all the secondary reminders from other friends concerning that story.
+So, now do you see the problem?
+Twitter decided that you only wanted to see a single instance of a tweet, no matter who sent it, or when, and without any regard for how long you have known a user, nor whether you even recognize, respect or trust them.
+Thus, because you like some of @newbie's cat pictures, or didn't notice the first time an original tweet showed up in your timeline, you completely missed all the secondary reminders from other friends concerning that story.
+(And this explains why we often don't see something all of our friends are talking about, too.)

 Now you might say, "but I hate seeing dozens of retweets of the same thing."
 And you're right, sometimes that can be annoying.
 But keep these things in mind.